-The Report analyses the Group's ESG management strategies, environmental and social performance, and material topics during the year from 1 January 2023 to 31 December 2023 (the "Reporting Period" or "2023") which includes the Group's key businesses and the major construction projects as carried out by its subsidiaries:
+The Report analyses the Group's ESG management strategies, environmental and social performance, and material topics during the year from 1 January 2024 to 31 December 2024 (the "Reporting Period" or "2024") which includes the Group's key businesses and the major construction projects as carried out by its subsidiaries:

-- Jiangmen Jinying Construction and Engineering Company Limited ("Jinying") in the People's Republic of China (the "PRC"); - San Fong Seng Construction & Engineering Company Limited located in Macau; and - Lap Polly Engineering Company Limited located in Hong Kong.
+- Jiangmen Jinying Construction and Engineering Company Limited ("Jinying") in the People's Republic of China (the "PRC"); - San Fong Seng Construction & Engineering Company Limited located in Macau.

-The Report focuses on our principal construction business.
-The Group has expanded the disclosure scope and added Jinying during the Reporting Period.
+This Report focuses on our principal construction business.
 The adjustment is determined based on the materiality and significance of ESG impacts on the business segments under the Group's direct operational control.
 The Group will continue to assess the material ESG aspects of different businesses and expand the scope of disclosure as and when appropriate.